JLefortBesnard/SexualOrientation/README.md

 Code for reproducing the key results of our paper: Sexual orientation

-Benjamin Clement, Jeremy Lefort-Besnard, Danilo Bzdok.
+Benjamin Clement, Jeremy Lefort-Besnard, Christoph Ritter, Elke Smith, Birgit Derntl, Ute Habel, Danilo Bzdok.

 Please cite this paper when using the code for your research.